1wheel/graph-scroll/README.md

 ```

+When the graph starts to scroll out of view, the container is classed with graph-scroll-fixed.
 With a little bit of css, the graph element snaps to the top of the page while the text scrolls by.

 ```
 #container{
   position: relative;
-  overflow: auto;
 }

 #sections{
-  width: 200px;
+  width: 340px;
-  float: left;
 }

 #graph{
-  width: 600px;
+  width: 500px;
-  float: left;
-  margin-left: 40px;
+  margin-left: 380px;
+  position: absolute;
+  top: 0px;
 }

-#graph.graph-scroll-fixed{
+.graph-scroll-fixed #graph{
   position: fixed;
-  top: 0px;
-  margin-left: 240px;
 }
 ```

-As the bottom of the container approaches the top of the page, the graph is classed with `graph-scroll-below`.
+As the bottom of the container approaches the top of the page, the container is classed with `graph-scroll-below`.
 A little more css allows the graph slide out of view gracefully:

 ```
-#graph.graph-scroll-below{
+.graph-scroll-below #graph{
   position: absolute;
   bottom: 0px;
-  margin-left: 240px;
 }
 ```